 These come in numerous shape, size, color, and material.
 It is advisable to use food grade quality plastic bowls.
 You will have many such bowls in your kitchen and might not need to buy.

-It is a long, thin tool with round end.
+It is a long, thin tool with a round end.
 You need this for icing the cake, scrapping, leveling ingredients, spreading ingredients evenly.
 If you are the one who likes to eat cake frosted with cream, a palette knife is must to have.
 Check my video recipe for cake decoration and understand why I call it an important tool for cake makers.
 If cakes are not your priority, you can delay buying a palette knife.

 Let me know if you find this baking tools and equipment list useful.
 Did I miss any important tool that you feel should be listed here?